Motivation

 It also aims to democratize distributed computing and make it more accessible to people less familiar with Spark.
 By using Fugue, users can write code in native Python, and then easily port it over logic to Spark or Dask, instead of having to rewrite the code.

-Fugue Example Link to this heading
+Fugue Example

 Let’s revisit the example above and solve it in native Python and Fugue.

-1# Import statements
+python 1# Import statements

 2from fugue import FugueWorkflow, SparkExecutionEngine